 Immediately after stoma surgery

 Immediately after surgery, your stoma will have a clear bag covering it.
-Your Stoma Care Nurse will come and see you the day after your surgery, to start teaching you how to care for your stoma (although it might not work for a few days until you start drinking and eating).
+Your Stoma Care Nurse will come and see you the day after your surgery, to start teaching you how to care for your stoma and change your stoma pouch (although it might not work for a few days until you start drinking and eating).
 At first, your stoma might look bigger than you'd expected.
 This is because of excess fluid - it'll go down to a normal size in 2-3 weeks.
 You'll also notice stitches around your stoma.
 These are to hold the stoma in place until it heals and adheres to your skin but they'll gradually come away.
 If they don’t after 2-3 weeks and start to become irritating, your Stoma Care Nurse can remove them.
 In the immediate aftermath of your stoma surgery, you'll also be seen by your surgical team, a physiotherapist, a dietician, and other specialists involved with your care.
 Don’t be afraid to ask questions or to tell your team how you are feeling.
 They are there to help you to adapt and support you through your operation, hospital stay and discharge home.